 January is prime time to hunker down in the kitchen on a Sunday afternoon and tackle a cooking project—which means it’s the perfect time to give something as labor intensive as homemade lasagna a go.
 This vegan lasagna from Cro-Mags frontman John Joseph skips the animal products, but it's not lacking in melty cheese goodness.

 Vegan Vegetable and Grain Bowl Recipe

 The "high-grade" sauce in this vegan grain bowl has a lot of ingredients, but it comes together easily and it'll turn any assortment of vegetables into something instantly delicious.
 Even after Veganuary is over, you'll want to keep making this sauce and assembling grain bowls with whatever vegetables come into season.

 Easy Red Lentil Dhal Recipe

 Going vegan for a month might already be enough of a lifestyle change for you to tackle, but if you’re up for a bit of meal prepping, chef Bruno Loubet suggests making a big batch of this lentil dhal that you can portion out and store in the freezer.

 Congee, the stick-to-your-ribs rice porridge dish eaten all over Asia, is perfect for a warm January meal that’s hearty but not overly heavy.
-This version is garnished with sweet potatoes, squash, and collards, but you can definitely leave the soft-boiled egg out.
+Perfect for any time of day, this congee recipe is garnished with a satisfying mix of sweet potatoes, squash, and collard greens.
+Skip the soft-boiled egg to keep it vegan.

-There is no shortage of vegan baking substitution hacks out there in the world, so don’t be afraid to indulge your sweet tooth during Veganuary, too.
-This version of the classic British dessert uses vegan margarine, nut milk, and coconut milk to recreate the spongy, golden, syrupy perfection.
+There is no shortage of vegan baking substitution hacks out there in the world, so yes, you can still indulge your sweet tooth during Veganuary.
+This vegan spin on the classic British dessert uses vegan margarine, nut milk, and coconut milk to recreate the spongy, golden, syrupy perfection.